 The charity’s work benefits communities internationally, nationally and locally here in the North East.One of the ways the charity has raised money has been by linking corporate supporters with the educational sector as follows;

-- Staff members spend some time in a local school or college, passing on their expertise and assisting a group of pupils with the setting up and running of a local event.
+- Staff members spend some time in the University (or via Skype etc.) passing on their expertise and assisting a group of pupils with the setting up and running of a local event

 "The workshop really opened students' eyes to the world of cancer research - not only the science behind the disease but also the sheer volume of work going on behind the scenes to try to find more effective treatments.
 Most of the students had very little idea about how the research and funding process works and now have a much deeper appreciation of how people's donations contribute to such vital work."